-In the present paper we investigate the use of an alternative training method borrowed from Mathematical Optimization, namely, the Simulated Annealing (SA) algorithm [4].
-The use of SA for training is not new, but previous proposals are mainly intended to be applied for non-differentiable objective functions for which SGD is not applied due to the lack of gradients; see, e.g., [9, 6].
+In the present paper we investigate the use of an alternative training method, namely, the Simulated Annealing (SA) algorithm [8].
+The use of SA for training is not new, but previous proposals are mainly intended to be applied for nondifferentiable objective functions for which SGD is not applied due to the lack of gradients; see, e.g., [15,10].
 Instead, our SA method requires differentiability of (a proxy of) the loss function, and leverages on the availability of a gradient direction to define local moves that have a large probability to improve the current solution.

-A notable application of our approach is in the context of SGD hyper-parameter tuning-hence the title of the paper.
-Assume all possible hyper-parameter values (e.g., learning rates for SGD) are collected in a discrete set H. At each SGD iteration, we randomly pick one hyper-parameter from H, temporarily implement the corresponding move as in the classical SGD method (using the gradient information) and evaluate the new point on the current minibatch.
+Our approach is computationally evaluated in an implementation leveraging hyper-parameters.
+Assume some hyper-parameter values (e.g., learning rates for SGD) are collected in a discrete set H. At each SGD iteration, we randomly pick one hyper-parameter from H, temporarily implement the corresponding move as in the classical SGD method (using the gradient information) and evaluate the new point on the current minibatch.
 If the loss function does not deteriorate too much, we accept the move as in the classical SGD method, otherwise we reject it: we step back to the previous point, change the minibatch, randomly pick another hyper-parameter from H, and repeat.
 The decision of accepting/rejecting a move is based on the classical SA criterion, and depends of the amount of loss-function worsening and on a certain parameter (the temperature) which is modified over time to lower the probability of accepting worsening moves.